 Water is central to children’s and young adult literature as motif and metaphor: In Pam Muñoz Ryan’s Esperanza Rising, two characters are in a relationship described as being separated by a wide, difficult-to-cross river; in The LoraxDr.
 Seuss warns us to protect our environment by planting a truffula tree seed and enjoins us to “Give it clean water.
 And feed it clean air”; and the poetry of Langston Hughes uses water in its various forms to compare the complexities of race to a deep river, to characterize a lost dream as a “barren field frozen with snow,” and to call on us all to re-imagine and reclaim the American dream, saying that “We, the people, must redeem/ The land, the mines, the plants, the rivers.”

 Roald Dahl created Wonka’s factory as a symbolic forest.
-Sitting mysteriously just outside Charlie’s town, nobody is able to penetrate this forest and get past the mighty beast.
+Sitting mysteriously just outside Charlie’s town, nobody is able to enter this forest and get past the mighty beast.
 This metaphorical forest, we discover, is full of all the perils of a fairytale forest — poisonous berries, tests to see if you’re good or bad, dangerous creatures and a treacherous (chocolate) river.
+Note the juxtaposition: Something so sweet but so dangerous.

-In a comedic journey the danger of a river can be inverted.
+In a comedic journey, the danger of a river can be inverted.
 In The Big Honey Hunt a father and son hide in safety from a swarm of angry bees whose honey they are trying to plunder.
+In this case, the loveable main characters are saved by the river.

 Below we have an Australian picnic scene.
 Even in the dry landscape of Australia, a river is necessary for a truly cosy outdoors experience.